roman-milk/roman-milk.github.io/my-bi-valentine.md

  Zach chuckled and eyed me before growling, "You might get two cocks, luv.
 If our friend does as he's told."

  Michelle nodded.
 "I hope so, Zach," she replied, squeezing and manipulating his awful length.
 "You'll do whatever it takes, won't you, Alan?
 Please say you will."
-Report_Story #4